ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * RS must support the CoAP Uri-Path-Abbrev Option and its value abbreviating /.well-known/edhoc.

 * Example of Request Creation Hints provided in EAD item.

+* Examples showing content of new EAD items.

 ## Version -07 to -08 ## {#sec-07-08}